 Die cutting, at its most basic level, is the use of a die to make repeated identical cuts from a material with a machine.
 Think of the die kind of like a cookie cutter.
 In manufacturing, obviously, this is useful for affordably creating thousands of items quickly and with perfect duplication.
 You can learn more about general die cutting here.
 For scrapbookers, cardmakers and paper crafters, die cutting also allows easy creation of perfect renderings of any given shape time after time.
 You can easily cut out nine 3” circles for that color blocked layout in minutes, or 22 shapes for wedding invitations, getting the perfect shape and cut every time, etc. But just as important, die cutting machines also allow for the cutting of shapes too detailed to cut by hand, or for the cutting of shapes that match together perfectly (as a set) to create an image or 3D item.
 You can cut an intricate doily in seconds or build treat boxes for an entire class or group of friends with a lid that fits nice and snug.
 How cool is that?

-A die cutting machine can take many forms.
+A die cutting machine (also known as a card making machine to some crafters) can take many forms.
 The machine’s purpose is to apply the die to the surface being cut (paper, chipboard, etc.), with enough force to cut or form the shape into said surface.
 Die cutting machines in the crafts industry can be manual or digital, and even within those types, can have many different features.
 Most manual die cutting machines have a cutting path that leads to compression rollers through which the die and material are moved by either manual cranking of a lever or an electric motor.
 With digital die cutting machines, the material is placed on a cutting mat and then fed into the machine to be cut by the machine’s blade.

 Both types of die cutting machines, manual or digital, cut designs based on dies.
 A die is a pattern or form that is used for creating identical duplicates out of materials like paper, cork, fabric, leather, foam, thin metal and wood, chipboard, and other materials.
 Think back to the cookie cutter comparison.